Ruffs Dale, Pennsylvania

 Ruffs Dale, also spelled Ruffsdale, is an unincorporated community in East Huntingdon Township, Westmoreland County, Pennsylvania United States.
 It is located approximately forty miles from Pittsburgh.
 Ruffs Dale has its own post office, with zip code 15679, located at 875 State Route 31.

 Geography

 Buffalo Run, a tributary of Sewickley Creek, runs through Ruffs Dale.

 In 1906, historian John Newton Boucher described Ruffs Dale as being located along "the South-West Branch of the Pennsylvania Railroad" between Hunker and "Tarr" (perhaps Tarrs).
 In 2021, railroad tracks were still in place in Ruffs Dale.

 History

 During the French and Indian War, the Braddock Expedition, led by General Edward Braddock and accompanied by George Washington, is said to have crossed the Big Sewickley Creek between Ruffs Dale and Paintertown, with the goal of seizing Fort Duquesne from the French.

 In 1896, one of the first two rural mail routes in Pennsylvania was established at the Ruffs Dale post office; the other was based in New Stanton.
-A historical marker was erected to commemorate the event.
+A historical marker commemorates the event.